StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 - Players agreed that they felt rewarded and motivated to keep playing by unlocking new spaceships as they progressed.

-## Final Conclusions
+## Conclusions

 Based on the feedback and data collected from the initial evaluation and focus group, several conclusions can be drawn:

-1. The difference between the initial and final scores is extremely statistically, as indicated by the p-value of 0.0.

-2. There is a moderate positive correlation between initial and final scores.

-3. The duration of the task has a weak correlation with final scores, indicating that time spent is not a strong predictor of performance.

-4. Knowledge of complex numbers does not show a statistically significant difference in final scores at the 5% significance level, but the result is close to being significant and might be considered at a higher threshold.
+1. The game is an effective learning tool and successfully introduces the basic concepts of quantum computing to university students.
+The difference between the pre and post test scores and the _Average Normalized Gain_ of 0.69 indicates a substantial improvement in the players' knowledge after playing the game.

-5. The average time needed to complete the game was 21 minutes.
-This makes the game suitable to be played in the context of a university lecture to increase student engagement in the classroom or to allow students to test their knowledge in a fun and interactive way.
+2. The average time it took players to complete the game - excluding the quiz - was 21 minutes.
+This is a good indication that the game is short and can be played during a university lecture or when the student has limited time.

-6. The average normalized gain ($\langle g \rangle$) of 0.69 demonstrates the game's effectiveness as an educational tool.

-7. The number of participants is small, only 10 people, so a complementary evaluation phase with a larger number of participants is suggested, for more reliable conclusions.
-However, the result of the initial evaluation is promising.

-8. The presented theory around superposition should be extended.

-9. The game could be extended with more levels and quantum gates.
+3. The game is enjoyable, and the players found the mechanics simple and casual.
+The navigation works well and is predictable.
+The state of the application was flawless and was updating correctly.

+4. The difficulty was advantageous for the target audience, but some players requested more difficult puzzles.
+The players agreed that the game is easy, intended for users with no experience around Quantum Computing.

+5. The incentive system used in the game was found to be motivating and encouraged players to improve.

+Overall, the evaluation process was successful and provided valuable feedback that will be used to improve the game in the future.
+The research objectives are met, and the game can be considered a successful educational tool.
+The game should be further expanded to include more levels, more complex puzzles, and additional features to enhance the user experience.